moyinNUHS/practical_BayesSI/README.md

 # practical

 All codes for simulation, analysis and plots are found in the `Code` folder.

+# `Code` folder

 This folder includes the following.

 ## `run_scenarios.R`